chloewong108/BBC-Blackjack/README.md

 ## Summary

 This is the technical assessment for BBC Graduate Software Engineering role 2023.
-This Blackjack assesssment was written in Javascript and full TDD was used to test each scenario.
+This Blackjack assesssment was written in Javascript and full TDD was used with Jest to test each scenario.

 ### Getting started